knowledgetechnologyuhh/OMGEmotionChallenge/README.md

 We provide the following scripts:

 - prepare_data.py: a script used to read, download, cut and organize the dataset.
-- calculateEvaluationCCC.py: a script used to calculate the CCC of the output of a model and the validation set.
+- calculateEvaluationCCC.py: a script used to calculate the Correlation Concordance Coeficient (CCC) of the output of a model and the validation set.
 The file with the model's output must be a CSV file containng the following information:

 ```
 video, utterance, arousal, valence